-As stated elsewhere in this report, the amount of gas sold by the Group significantly decreased in 2022, compared to 2021.
-The main reason for this was the exceptionally high price of gas.
-Naturally, the reduced sales figures also translated into reduced emissions of the gas we sell, which are still considerable, of course.
+As stated elsewhere in this report, the amount of gas sold by us increased in 2023, compared to 2022.
+The main reason for this was the recovery of the price of gas from its peak in 2022.
 Biogas is a carbon-neutral fuel, which means that the consumption thereof generates no carbon dioxide emissions.
 In the future, we will replace a higher percentage of our gas with biogas and other renewable gases.

-Most of the kilometres driven in 2022 for which our employees received compensation were powered by gas.
+Most of the kilometres driven in 2023 for which our employees received compensation were powered by gas.
 The other fuels for vehicles used by our employees included petrol and electricity.
-In 2022, there was a sharp increase in the kilometres driven by our employees as the restrictions and strict remote work practices of the COVID-19 period stopped, the number of our employees increased and, as a result of acquisitions, our operating region - and thereby the necessity of our network controllers to drive - increased.
-We have calculated the emissions for the kilometres driven on the basis of the following average emission coefficients: $103~\text{gCO}2/\text{km}$ for petrol, $103~\text{gCO}2/\text{km}$ for natural gas and $89~\text{gCO}2/\text{kW}$ h for electricity.
+In 2023, there was a slight increase in the kilometres driven by our employees as the number of our employees increased and, as a result of acquisitions, our operating region - and thereby the necessity of our network controllers to drive - increased.
+We have calculated the emissions for the kilometres driven on the basis of the following average emission coefficients: 103 gCO2/kWh per km for petrol, 103 gCO2/kWh per km for natural gas and 84 gCO2/kWh per km for electricity.
 Going forward, we will avoid unnecessary travel and reduce our travel-related emissions.

-Scope 3 2021 2022
+Scope 3 2023 2022

-Emissions from gas sold, tCO 2 e 204,272 125,106
+Emissions from gas sold, tCO 2 e 143,421 125,106

-Emissions per km driven, tCO 2 14.83 18.10
+Emissions per km driven, tCO 2 20.33 18.10

+Emissions from MBV's waste transport, tCO2e 53

-Emissions, tCO2e 204,287 125,124
+Emissions, tCO2e 143,494 125,124